Spectrum Tactonics Fund

 A new fund but some backtesting data

-One of the biggest risks of investing into a new fund is the fact that it is unproven.
+One of the biggest risks of investing in a new fund is the fact that it is unproven.
 For Bleasby, they did a tremendous amount of backtesting of the computer model.

 Karen shared with me some interesting stats.